Importing playlists is easy in Roon! In most cases it happens automatically as long as you have your

 M3U & Other Playlist Files

 M3U playlist files in your watched folder will also be imported as shared playlists.
-You can enable/disable M3U playlist importing from the Storage tab of Settings, just open the Edit screen for the storage location where the M3U is stored.
+You can enable/disable M3U playlist importing from the Storage tab of Settings, and open the Edit screen for the storage location where the M3U is stored.

 Then, turn on or off Playlist Import.